ProvableHQ/leo/docs/rfc/004-integer-type-casts.md

 but not its mathematical integer value.
 This is always the case when the cast is to a type with the same signedness and with the same or larger size.
-This is sometimes the case when the cast is to a type whose range does not cover the range of the source type but the value in question is in the intersection of the two ranges.
+This is also the case when
+the cast is to a type whose range does not cover the range of the source type but the value in question is in the intersection of the two ranges.